product guideMar 19, 2026·12 min read

 INFO

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-Proposal Follow-Up Automator reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+Proposal Follow-Up Automator reduces that to seconds per execution, with consistent output quality and zero CRM data entry.

 What This Blueprint Does